OfficialMagic8/languages/README.md

 ## Commands
 Prefix: m*

-m*8ball <question> // The Magic 8 Ball
+m\*8ball <question + ?> // The Magic 8 Ball

-m*changelog // Updates for Magic8
+m\*changelog // Updates for Magic8

+m\*donate // Donation Page

-m*help // Displays the help menu
+m\*help // Displays the help menu

-m*info // Bot/Server Information
+m\*info // Bot/Server Information

-m*leave // Kicks the bot from your Discord server, replies with the invite link incase you want to invite Magic8 back
+m\*leave // Kicks the bot from your Discord server, replies with the invite link incase you want to invite Magic8 back

-m*list // List the responses for 8ball, feel free to request one to be added
+m\*list // List the responses for 8ball, feel free to request one to be added

-m*setchannel <8ball/odds> [0] - Run in channel for the game to work in, type 0 to reenable for all channels
+m\*setchannel [0] - Run in channel for 8ball to work in, type 0 to reenable for all channels

-m*setreplies <all/explicit/clean> // *New!* Set the type of replies for your server!
+m\*setreplies <all/explicit/clean> // *New!* Set the type of replies for your server!
 Options: all, clean and just explicit!